Grabber/framelet/README.md

 ### COMPATIBILITY

 > The window.postMessage() method safely enables cross-origin communication between Window objects; e.g., between a page and a pop-up that it spawned, or between a page and an iframe embedded within it.

-The communicate target can be:

-- HTMLIFrameElement.contentWindow
-- Window.frames
-- Window.open
-- Window.opener
-- Window.parent

 ## REFERENCES